ArthroStim Adjusting Instrument

 The Science Behind ArthroStim Instruments

-The science behind ArthroStim instruments is based on the principle of instrument-assisted manipulation, which is a form of manual therapy that uses specialized tools to deliver controlled impulses to the joints.
+ArthroStim instruments use a technique called instrument-assisted manipulation, a type of manual therapy involving specialized tools.
+These tools deliver controlled impulses to joints.

-It’s important to note that while the ArthroStim is a useful tool in certain cases, it is not suitable for all patients, and the decision to use it should be made by a trained healthcare professional after a proper assessment.
+However, it’s important to note that ArthroStim is not suitable for all patients.
+The decision to use it should always be made by a trained healthcare professional or chiropractor after conducting a thorough assessment of the patient’s condition.